openflam/openflam.github.io/pages/tools/map-server.md

 Maps can be created using the Polycam application (on iPhones/iPads with a LiDAR (2020+)), or using a 2-D video on android phones.

 {: .hint}
-Polycam is the easiest way to create maps on Mercator.
+Polycam is the easiest way to create maps on OpenFLAMrd.
 Creating a map using a video requires an extra step of estimating real-world scale.
-Map creation using a video may also fail sometimes because of insuficient overlap between video frames.
+Map creation using a video may also fail sometimes because of insuficient overlap between video framdes.

 ### Polycam